 Myth: “A premium price guarantees privacy.”

 Myth: “Apps with many servers are always safer.”
-What is windscribe vpn and how it compares to rivals, features, pricing, and privacy in 2025
+Kaspersky vpn rating 2026

 A practical decision framework: how to pick the right VPN for you